-University of Worcester provides schools the following:
+University of Worcester provides schools with the following:

 - An academic award with Masters Credits and Teacher Status Qualification for Trainees.
-(Postgraduate course only). - Centrally provided training through phase related, subject specific and professional studies modules and programmes. - Robust recruitment and selection processes through the University admissions team and academic staff and administration staff support. - High quality tutor support for schools throughout all placements and beyond the initial teacher training for schools employing Newly Qualified Teachers. - Joint research opportunities between schools and academic professionals from the University. - Mentor training, peer and coaching courses for school staff and university tutors. - Informal and formal opportunities for University expertise in ITT to be shared through network meetings and conference events. - Excellent facilities including The Hive library services and Arena sports services. - Quality Assurance for all schools in the partnership and a programme of internal moderation between school and university mentors and tutors. - Appointment of relevant and experienced External Examiners in all programmes. - Expertise across the University for School Support such as communications and marketing, IT and the full range of student services.
+(Postgraduate course only). - Centrally provided training through phase related, subject specific and professional studies modules and programmes. - Robust recruitment and selection processes through the university admissions team, academic staff and administration staff support. - High quality tutor support for schools throughout all placements. - Joint research opportunities between schools and academic professionals from the university. - Mentor training, peer and coaching courses for school staff and university tutors. - Informal and formal opportunities for university expertise in ITT to be shared through network meetings and conference events. - Excellent facilities including The Hive library services and Arena sports services. - Quality Assurance for all schools in the partnership and a programme of internal moderation between school and university mentors and tutors. - Appointment of relevant and experienced External Examiners in all programmes. - Expertise across the University for School Support such as communications and marketing, IT and the full range of student services.